slamdata/purescript-markdown/README.md

 The parser produces an ADT which describes the structure of the document.

-## Extensions to Common Markdown
+## Extensions to CommonMark

-SlamDown extends Common Markdown in several ways:
+SlamDown extends CommonMark in several ways:

  * **Evaluated code blocks** &mdash; These code blocks are evaluated by the Markdown application and results of the evaluation are inserted into the document.
  * **Form Elements** &mdash; Form elements may be named, given default values, and embedded into a document.